datastax/python-driver/README-dev.rst

     python setup.py doc

-To upload the docs, checkout the ``gh-pages`` branch (it's usually easier to clone a second copy of this repo and leave it on that branch) and copy the entire contents all of ``docs/_build/X.Y.Z/*`` into the root of the ``gh-pages`` branch and then push that branch to github.
+To upload the docs, checkout the ``gh-pages`` branch and copy the entire contents all of ``docs/_build/X.Y.Z/*`` into the root of the ``gh-pages`` branch and then push that branch to github.

 For example::

+    git checkout 1.0.0
     python setup.py doc
+    git checkout gh-pages
-    cp -R docs/_build/1.0.0-beta1/* ~/python-driver-docs/
+    cp -R docs/_build/1.0.0/* .
-    cd ~/python-driver-docs
-    git add --all
+    git add --update  # add modified files
+    # Also make sure to add any new documentation files!
-    git commit -m 'Update docs'
-    git push origin gh-pages
+    git commit -m 'Update docs (version 1.0.0)' git push origin gh-pages

 If docs build includes errors, those errors may not show up in the next build unless